ReactionMechanismGenerator/RMG-Py/documentation/source/users/arkane/introduction.rst

 Arkane is written in the `Python <http://www.python.org/>`_ programming language to facilitate ease of development, installation, and use.

-Additional theoretical background can be found at `RMG's Theory Guide <http://reactionmechanismgenerator.github.io/RMG-Py/theory/index.html>`_ and `Arkane's Manual <manual.pdf>`_ as well as the `manual's supplement information <manual_supplement-Solving1DSchrodingerEquation.pdf>`_.
+Additional theoretical background can be found at `RMG's Theory Guide <http://reactionmechanismgenerator.github.io/RMG-Py/theory/index.html>`_.

 License
 =======